steveazzolin/NLU-second-assignment/README.md

 Second assignment of the course Natural Language Understanding @ UNITN.

 ## Requirements
 The repository was structured in a way to make it easy to run the code directly on Google Colab, so as to minimize the configuration on your local machine, so please refer to it.
+Note that in the default visualization of the notebook on GitHub, the NER visualization of Spacy does not work properly.
+So I suggest to open the Colab link to see the correct NER plots.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/steveazzolin/NLU-second-assignment/blob/main/code/NLU_second_assignment.ipynb)